JvanKatwijk/qt-dab/README.md

 For Windows  *installer*s can be found in the releases section of this repository
  * https://github.com/JvanKatwijk/qt-dab/releases.
-Such an installer will install the executable as well as required libraries.
+Such an installer will install the executable as well as required libraries, although for both SDRplay devices (when used) or for the Adaml Pluto (whens used), one has to install libraries from the provoder of the device.

 :information_source: The releases section contains 3 Windows installers.
 One for a 64 bit version, and 2 for a 32 bit version.
 The 2 versions for 32 bit differ in theit support for RTLSDR type devices.
 It seems that the support library for the V4 versions of the RTLSDR dongle makes Qt-DAB rather deaf when used with a V3 dongle.
 The V3 version therefore is equipped with an older version of the support library, and the other version with the library for the V4 version of the dongle.
 The 64 bit version has support for the V4 stick.

 :information_source: Note that the device libraries for the SDRplay devices and the Adalm Pluto device library are **NOT** included in the installer, they require - if used - a separate installation.
 See below for details.

+:information_source: The 64 bit installers now contain the required dll's for both the hackrf amd the lime devices.
+As the title on the main window already suggested, the configuration for the 64 bit versions (noth Qt5 and Qt6) contains the settings for the rtlsdr V4 library.

 Installation on Linux-x64
 =================================================================